Shared Streets Program

 - Ross Road: From Colorado Ave to Louis Road

-These activities are allowed on a Shared Street:
+What is allowed on a Shared Street?

 - Using the street while walking and running to pass others when the sidewalk is occupied.
 People should maintain physical distancing and be mindful of vehicles and each other regardless of the mode of travel.